aimanalishezan/Python-Code-to-C---Code-Converter-AI/README.md

-this is an Ai powered code converter which can convert python code into c++ code
+This is an Ai powered code converter which can convert python code into c++ code